What is all this stuff? What does it mean? Why is it here and why am I here? What the hell should I do?

 But there’s a problem with this: being free is fucking frightening and paralyzing.
 Kierkegaard wrote that “anxiety is the dizziness of freedom.”
 How are we to decide what to do and what to value when there are nearly infinite possibilities?
 It’s an overwhelming task.
 So, many of us opt to passively drift along, allowing societal structures and the opinions of others to dictate our actions.
 Yet, according to Frankl, this is ultimately a sacrifice of our freedom and leaves us with a sense of emptiness and despair; we have not sought to find meaning for ourselves and have thus manifested a life that feels devoid of something, boring, inconsistent with ourselves: an existential vacuum.

 Though it might be uncomfortable and strenuous to do so, we can only alleviate this situation by taking responsibility for discovering meaning in our lives.
-We must actively seek out what moves us and immerse ourselves in it, while also attempting to re-condition our minds to see dignity and value in our confrontations with suffering.
+We must actively seek out what moves our deep-down selves—what we feel arise organically in our inner world (once again, do your thing)—and immerse ourselves in it, while also attempting to recondition our minds to see dignity and value in our confrontations with suffering.
 This existential approach is arguably the most effective replacement for the certainty that was once given to us by tradition and deities.
-Although realizing meaning in our lives may now be a greater struggle than at any point prior, we can take solace in knowing that the meaning we do find will be our own, and that through our efforts we will have proved ourselves to be bold, resilient individuals.
+Although realizing meaning in our lives may now be a greater struggle than at any point prior, we can take solace in knowing that the meaning we do find will be our own, and that through our efforts we will have proven ourselves to be bold, resilient individuals.

 If you enjoyed this piece, consider subscribing for free by email or RSS.